CodeMaster013/The-Astryx-Dominion/Galaxies/Genesis Galaxy/Star Systems/Arctis Prime/Celestial Bodies/Virelia.md

 ### **I. Overview**

 Virelia represents the **perfect convergence of nature and engineered civilization**.
-Its surface is a delicate balance of **native biomes** preserved under UL environmental protocols and **urban networks** grown rather than built.
+Its surface is a delicate balance of **native biomes** preserved under UL environmental protocols and **urban networks** that look grown rather than built.
 The planet’s **forests shimmer faintly at night**, glowing in rhythmic pulses — a side effect of UL’s ecosystem calibration and bio-symbiotic integration experiments.
 Beneath this organic beauty, vast **subterranean laboratories and data cores** form a hidden skeleton — one that stores some of UL’s most secret research.

 Virelia is also the **strategic and administrative capital** of the Arctis Prime system, housing the **Central UL Command Node**, **High Council Chambers**, and **Planetary Defense Network Core**.